deepset-ai/haystack-experimental/README.md

 > [!IMPORTANT]
 > The latest version of the experimental package is only tested against the latest version of Haystack.
 Compatibility
-> with older version of Haystack is not guaranteed.
+> with older versions of Haystack is not guaranteed.

 ## Experiments lifecycle

 Any experimental feature will be removed from `haystack-experimental` after a period of 3 months.
 After this time, the experiment will be either:
-- Incorporated in Haystack and released with the next minor,
+- Merged into Haystack core and published in the next minor release
 - Released as a Core Integration,
 - Dropped.